Reimagining Hobart’s industrial past

 over the past 12 months, I’ve been drawn to these fragments.
 They’re reminders of an industry that shaped the city and of materials that once had purpose but never found a place.

 This table i designed for Tasmania Makes ’25 was a chance to give that material new life.
-I collected rock, sandstone and brick shards, all rich in feldspar and silica, key ingredients in ceramic glaze.
+I collected rock, sandstone and brick shards, all rich in alumina and silica, key ingredients in ceramic glaze.
 Fired and fused into tiles, the surface tells a story of place, industry, and reinvention.

 The timber in the table base was 500+ year old salvaged Myrtle from Lake Pieman, brought to the surface by Hydrowood.
 The result is a table that holds past, present and future in quiet conversation.